 CBT is a type of ‘talking therapy’ which helps alter the way people think, by attempting to change behaviours and recognise distorted ways of thinking.
 CBT is particularly useful as a treatment option for women who are experiencing mood swings, anxiety or depression as a result of the menopause.

 Some women prefer to seek relief through alternative methods such as acupuncture, rather than undergo HRT.
-Skeptics have argued that this only causes a placebo effect, but many doctors have confirmed that acupuncture can be a reasonable alternative where menopause symptoms are less severe and do not require medicinal treatment.
+Sceptics have argued that this only causes a placebo effect, but many doctors have confirmed that acupuncture can be a reasonable alternative where menopause symptoms are less severe and do not require medicinal treatment.
 Additionally, hypnotherapy as a treatment option has increased in popularity over the past few years.